 - Japan: 1 (A1), 2 (A2), 3-4 (A3), 5-7 (A4), 8-12 (A5) BMS rating

 The rating only reflects on the marbling, and not on the varying techniques employed by different regions of Japan, and producers in Australia, to the United States.
 All of these producers will create a final product that can differ in juiciness, tenderness, and flavor regardless of grade – if you want to learn about five different types of wagyu, click here.

 You got to know how to work the grill right

-I have to set you up for success, so I’m going to give out some basics on how to grill.
+I will set you up for success, so I’m going to give out some basics on how to grill.

 I don’t get how so many people are missing out on eating cuts like tontoro because it has a firmness to it, but it has enough fat to make a very tasty and tender cut of pork.

 I remember a time when I was in Korea, and I grabbed the raw meat back off the grill with my hands (I hope I washed my hands) because the waitress immediately dumped all of the meat onto a cold grill.
-Don’t worry, my Korean friend apologized on my behalf, but I did that because I couldn’t speak Korean.
+Don’t worry, my Korean friend apologized for my shockingly rude behavior on my behalf because I couldn’t speak Korean.
 If I could, I would have asked her for the tongs, but more importantly, I would have told her that is not how you grill meat or let alone cook.

 If you have the grill properly heated, when the cuts are this thin, it will only take about a minute on one side, and barely another minute on the other.